gger-max/grievance-module/docs/STATUS_CHECK_FEATURE.md

 - Must contain only uppercase letters and numbers in the ULID portion

 If validation fails, users see:
-- Error message: "Please paste a full GRV ID"
+- Error message displayed inline
 - Option to try again
 - Returns to ID input prompt

 ### Grievance Not Found

 If the API returns 404 (grievance doesn't exist):
-- Error message: "I couldn't find that reference.
+- Error message: "I couldn't find that GRV reference.
 Please ensure it starts with GRV- and paste the full ID."
 - Option to try again
 - Returns to ID input prompt

-### Temporary System Issues

-If the API is temporarily unavailable:
-- Error message: "Our system is busy right now.
-Please try again in a minute."
-- 60-second wait period
-- Option to retry

 ## Technical Implementation